sappling/famtree/README.md

 0 @I201@ INDI
 1 NAME Lisa Franklin /Doty/
 ```
-When using the "id" or "stop" arguments that take an ID parameter, just
+When using the "id" or "stop" arguments that take an ID parameter, it is the id between the @ signs on the
-use the numeric portion of the ID.
+INDI line.
 For example,
-`famtree -in famdata.ged -id 201` would
+`famtree -in famdata.ged -id I201` would
 print out a descendant chart for Lisa Doty.

 When creating a chart, I found that in some cases, the resulting chart